Frac Sand Suppliers in Argentina

 Active producers

 The dominant supplier through 2023-2024.
 Operates out of Entre Ríos with rail and river logistics into the basin.
 Reported to hold ~75% of flowing volume at peak.
-In 2024-2025 the company came under a criminal investigation and has shown operational stress; operators have begun explicitly diversifying away from single-source dependence.
+Single-source concentration at that scale is a recognized point-of-failure risk, and operators have begun explicitly diversifying away from single-source dependence.
 Public reporting in industry press should be the reference.

 Chubut Arenas / southern producers